corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/generating-a-node.md

 * A folder entitled `cordapps` containing any CorDapp JARs you want the node to load

-* **Optional:** A webserver JAR entitled `corda-webserver-4.1.jar` that will connect to the node via RPC
+* **Optional:** A webserver JAR entitled `corda-webserver.jar` that will connect to the node via RPC

 >
 >
->     * The (deprecated) default webserver is available to you for testing and should not be used in a production environment.
+>     * The (deprecated) default webserver can be downloaded from [http://r3.bintray.com/corda/net/corda/corda-webserver/](http://r3.bintray.com/corda/net/corda/corda-webserver/) (under /4.1/corda-4.1.jar)
 >
 >
 >     * A Spring Boot alternative can be found here: [https://github.com/corda/spring-webserver](https://github.com/corda/spring-webserver)